BolverBlitz/Big_Red_Button/README.md

 If you dislike the automated toggle, you can ALWAYS use the H key to toggle it :D

 ## Security
-This application dosn´t store ***AND*** of your data on the server its served by, everything runs directly in your browser :D
+This application dosn´t store ***ANY*** of your data on the server its served by, everything runs directly in your browser :D

 ## Setup for Hosting